Public Health Practice, M.P.H.

 Curriculum Overview

-For professionals currently working in public health or experienced clinicians, learn to enhance skills in public health practice and develop, implement, and evaluate effective public health initiatives.
+Designed for professionals currently working in public health or related fields, this concentration provides an opportunity for students to enhance skills in public health practice and develop, implement and evaluate effective public health initiatives.
 Students in SLU's M.P.H. public health practice concentration create and analyze programs in the context of the communities they serve, taking into account cultural, social, economic, ethical and legal factors.
+Students wanting to go beyond a general public health understanding can add on one of the College for Public Health's many certificate programs for only six additional credits.

 Fieldwork and Research Opportunities